PlagueByteSec/sdakit-project/README.md

 including HTTP header analysis (e.g. server), HTTP status codes to assess reachability, and the option to conduct a port scan.
-The output is customizable to meet user requirements, and results are categorized into IPv4, IPv6, and subdomains, with all findings automatically saved for subsequent processing.
+The output is customizable to meet user requirements, and results are categorized into IPv4, IPv6, subdomains and summary, with all findings automatically saved for subsequent processing.
 ```